younghoonJ/younghoonJ.github.io/about.md

 <br>

 ## Description
-Younghoon Jung, Ph.D., is a Senior Engineer working at 'Platform Advanced Research Lab' of Samsung SDS, a new lab that started in Dec 2020.
-Prior to joining the current lab, he developed a data analysis workflow tool called Brightics A. I. and contributes to the open-source software Brightics Studio as a team member of the Analytics platform lab.
+**Younghoon Jung, Ph.D.**, is a **Senior Engineer** working at **Platform Advanced Research Lab** of **Samsung SDS**, a new lab that started in Dec 2020.
+Prior to joining the current lab, he developed a data analysis workflow tool called **Brightics A. I.** and contributes to the open-source software **Brightics Studio** as a team member of the **Analytics platform lab**.

-Younghoon Jung has a variety of backgrounds including mechanical engineering, mathematics, and software development which allows him to understand the big picture of the problem like a mechanical engineer, analyze the principal details like a mathematician, and write a code.
+**Younghoon Jung** has a variety of backgrounds including **mechanical engineering**, **mathematics**, and **software development** which allows him to understand the big picture of the problem like a mechanical engineer, analyze the principal details like a mathematician, and write a code.

-Younghoon Jung holds a Ph.D. in Mathematics from the KAIST, Korea.
-During his Ph.D. he researched Interface problems, in particular, he developed <strong>a new geometric series solution method</strong> for harmonic problems based on the geometric function theory that applies to a domain of very arbitrary shape.
+**Younghoon Jung** holds a **Ph.D. in Mathematics** from the **KAIST**, Korea.
+During his Ph.D. he researched Interface problems, in particular, he developed **a new geometric series solution method** for harmonic problems based on the geometric function theory that applies to a domain of very arbitrary shape.
 This research result proves his creativity and persistence.

 ### Younghoon Jung (정영훈)
 - Ph.D. in Mathematics